apache/causeway-site/content/reference/services/memento-service.md

 ### Register the Service

-Register this service like any other service, in `isis.properties`, eg:
+The service is registered, like any other, in `isis.properties`:

     isis.services=...,\
                   org.apache.isis.core.runtime.services.memento.MementoServiceDefault,\